justone0127/gitops-virt-ocp/README.md

 Base: Contains the generic yaml files that will provide the basis for the building of our virtual machines.

-    - *base-vm-disk.yaml* defines the basic storage that will be used for the virtual machine and utilizing volume import populators.
-    - *base-vm-import-source.yaml* is the file used to pull the specified RHEL image for our VM.
     - *base-vm.yaml* contains the basic specifications for our virtual machine configuration.

 Overlays: Contains the subdirectories "dev" and "prod" which provide the customizations for a hypothetical development and production environment.

-    - *base-vm-import-source.yaml* which dev and prod will use to import the RHEL image
     - *kustomization.yaml* which defines the resources to be used.

 Dev and Prod subdirectories: Each contains files to be used to customize environments.